BabylonJS/Documentation/content/How_To/animation/render_frame_animation.md

 title: Animation Using the Render Loop
 image:
 description: Understand how to animate objects with the scene's render loop.
-keywords: welcome, babylon.js, diving deeper, animation, advanced, render loop
+keywords: diving deeper, animation, advanced, render loop
 further-reading:
 video-overview:
 video-content: